bgoonz/web-dev-notes-resource-site/core-site/other-pages/blog/catagories/Tutorials/webpack.md

 What Is Webpack?
 ----------------

 As its core, webpack is a static module bundler.
 In a particular project, webpack treats all files and assets as modules.
 Under the hood, it relies on a dependency graph.
 A dependency graph describes how modules relate to each other using the references (**require** and **import** statements) between files.
 In this way, webpack statically traverses all modules to build the graph, and uses it to generate a single bundle (or several bundles) — a JavaScript file containing the code from all modules combined in the correct order.
-“Statically” means that, when webpack builds its dependency graph, it doesn't execute the source code but stitches modules and their dependencies together into a bundle.
+"Statically" means that, when webpack builds its dependency graph, it doesn't execute the source code but stitches modules and their dependencies together into a bundle.
 This can then be included in your HTML files.

 Now, to expand the above cursory overview, let's explore the main concepts webpack uses.